-- 13. The Treasury Strategy for 2019/20 to 2023/24 is attached at Appendix 3.
-This covers the specific activities proposed for 2019/20 to 2023/24 in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
+- 13. The Treasury Strategy for 2020/21 to 2024/25 is attached at Appendix 3.
+This covers the specific activities proposed for 2020/21 to 2024/25 in relation to both borrowing and investments and ensures a wide range of advice is taken to maintain and preserve all principal sums, whilst obtaining a reasonable rate of return, and that the most appropriate borrowing is undertaken.
 The primary objective of the investment strategy is to maintain the security of investments at all times. - 14.
 The term "investments" used in the definition of treasury management activities also covers non-financial assets which the Council may hold primarily for financial returns.
 The control of risk and optimising returns on these more commercial investments is consistent with the Council's risk appetite. - 15.
+Under the requirements of the Prudential Code and Treasury Management Code of Practice the Council have adopted prudential indicators (detailed in Appendix 4).
+Details of investment types, minimum credit ratings, circumstances of use and maximum investment period are shown in Appendix 5. - 16.
 The Council have reviewed the maximum maturity periods and amounts which can be invested with counterparties outlined in Appendix 6.
-In ensuring that these limits meet our requirements an assessment of risk has been undertaken and advice obtained from Link Asset Services. - 16.
+In ensuring that these limits meet our requirements an assessment of risk has been undertaken and advice obtained from Link Asset Services. - 17.
 The Council has produced the Treasury Strategy to comply with the requirements of the Code, the Prudential Code for Capital Finance in Local Authorities (2017) and Part 1 of the Local Government Act 2003.
 The Council considers that compliance with the above ensures that best practice is followed.